Skip to content

 The Data Controller bears the responsibility for processing personal data in compliance with the Applicable Privacy Law.
 Specifically, the Data Controller must ensure that:

-- It will only upload and provide personal data if it is using the non-public version of the services (i.e., private dashboards); and
+4. It will only upload and provide personal data if it is using the non-public functionality of the Services; and

 5. Instructions from the Data Controller to the Data Processor